2012–13 Stenhousemuir F.C. season

 The 2012–13 season was Stenhousemuir's fourth consecutive season in the Scottish Second Division, having been promoted from the Scottish Third Division at the end of the 2008–09 season.
 Stenhousemuir also competed in the Challenge Cup, League Cup and the Scottish Cup.

 Summary

 Season

 Stenhousemuir finished sixth in the Scottish Second Division.
 They reached the Quarter-final of the Challenge Cup, the third round of the League Cup and the fourth round of the Scottish Cup.

 Management

-Stenhousemuir were managed by Martyn Corrigan for the 2012–13 season, following the resignation of Davie Irons due to personal reasons.
+Stenhousemuir were managed by Martyn Corrigan for the 2012–13 season, following the resignation of Davie Irons for personal reasons.